ros-navigation/docs.nav2.org/docs/getting_started/dev_container/index.md

 ## Getting started { #dev-containers-getting-started }

 Getting started using dev containers is as simple as opening the project in VS Code by either: following the notification prompt to reopen the project in a container, or explicitly opening the command palette (Crtl+Shift+P) and selecting `Remote-Containers: Reopen in Container`.
-This will create a new container, install any extensions specified in the project’s default `.devcontainer/devcontainer.json` config file, and mount the project’s root directory as the workspace folder.
+This will create a new container, install any extensions specified in the project's default `.devcontainer/devcontainer.json` config file, and mount the project's root directory as the workspace folder.
 Once the container is created, VS Code will connect to it and you can start developing.

 !!! tip